De Bange 155 mm cannon: French service in World War I

-Starting in May 1916, the 155 L guns were progressively replaced by newer models of the same or similar caliber.
-The 155 L tubes were generally retired after they had 10,000 rounds fired through them.
-Owing to production shortages of the more modern artillery pieces that were supposed to replace the 155 L, a number of replacement barrels for the 155 L were however manufactured starting in 1916.
+Starting in May 1916, the 155 L de Bange guns were progressively replaced by newer models of the same or similar caliber.
+The 155 L de Bange tubes were generally retired after they had 10,000 rounds fired through them.
+Owing to production shortages of the more modern artillery pieces that were supposed to replace the 155 L de Bange, a number of replacement barrels for the 155 L de Bange were however manufactured starting in 1916.
 These were of somewhat simplified construction, with constant-step rifling.
-The most distinctive visual difference between the old and new 155 L barrels is their lifting handle, which is longitudinally aligned with the main axis of the old barrels but is transversely mounted on the new barrels.
-The introduction of quick-firing, replacement materiel for the 155 L, which was initiated by the First Stage of the Realization of the Heavy Field Artillery Program of May 30, 1916 was still not finished in November 1918.
-The field artillery of each French army corps still had a battalion of 155 L model 1877 guns at this late date in the war.
+The most distinctive visual difference between the old and new 155 L de Bange barrels is their lifting handle, which is longitudinally aligned with the main axis of the old barrels but is transversely mounted on the new barrels.
+The introduction of quick-firing, replacement materiel for the 155 L de Bange, which was initiated by the First Stage of the Realization of the Heavy Field Artillery Program of May 30, 1916 was still not finished in November 1918.
+The field artillery of each French army corps still had a battalion of 155 L de Bange model 1877 guns late into the war.

 Allied and interwar service

-Some 155 L guns were also given to France's allies during the war.
-Three 155 L were in the possession of the Romanian Army in 1915; this number had increased to four by 1918.
+Some 155 L de Bange guns were also given to France's allies during the war.
+Three 155 L de Bange were in the possession of the Romanian Army in 1915; by 1918, there were four.
 The Romanian battery using them served with the 1st Siege Regiment of Bucharest (Romanian: Regimentul 1 Asediu) throughout the war.